d-khan/java/mock.md

 **You are enhancing version 1 of the aisle management system where you used prewritten derived exceptions by the Exception class on the user inputs.
 Catch any two possible invalid user inputs.**

-# Aisle control system - version 3.0
+# Aisle management system - version 3.0

 **You are enhancing version 1 or 2 of the aisle management system where you used customized derived exception by the Exception class on the user input.
 Catch any one possible invalid user input.**